-- 39. As a further matter of scale, moreover, this is not simply a matter of prohibiting ownership of one or two items of personal property.
-Many of California's gun owners, including some members and constituents of the organization plaintiffs, own many magazines, worth substantial amounts of value, for many different types of firearms.
-For example, plaintiff Flores has two large-capacity magazines as part of World War I-era Luger and Mauser pistols, the value of which is substantial, and which are irreplaceable, given the current state of California law.
-Plaintiff Macaston has grandfathered large-capacity magazines for a Smith & Wesson Type 59 pistol, for which Smith and Wesson never created original magazines capable of accepting ten or fewer rounds, specifically to be used with that pistol.
-And plaintiff Dang has two grandfathered large-capacity magazines for use with a Steyr GB pistol, which are very rare and difficult to obtain (and again, are impossible to obtain lawfully in California.)
-The financial impact for the loss of these intrinsic firearm parts would be substantial, as plaintiffs will demonstrat at trial. - 40.
-On July 1, 2016, Governor Brown signed into law the provisions of Senate Bill 1446, which amended and will amend Penal Code § 32310(b), to make it a criminal offense to possess large-capacity magazines starting on July 1, 2017, "regardless of the date the magazine was acquired[.]"
-The law as signed would also require a person in lawful possession of any large-capacity magazines prior to July 1, 2017, to dispose of such magazine(s) only as provided by the statute. - 41.
-Furthermore, on November 8, 2016, California voters enacted Proposition 63 (the
+38. As a further matter of scale, moreover, this is not simply a matter of prohibiting ownership of one or two items of personal property.
+Many of California's gun owners, including 20 some members and constituents of the organization plaintiffs, own many magazines, worth substantial amounts of value, for many different types of firearms.
+For example, plaintiff Flores has a large-capacity magazine as part of a World War I-era Luger pistol, the value of which is substantial, and which is irreplaceable, given the current state of California law.
+Plaintiff 24 Macaston has grandfathered large-capacity magazines for a Smith & Wesson Type 59 pistol, for 25 which Smith and Wesson never created original magazines capable of accepting ten or fewer rounds, specifically to be used with that pistol.
+And plaintiff Dang has two grandfathered largecapacity magazines for use with a Steyr GB pistol, which are very rare and difficult to obtain (and again, are impossible to obtain lawfully in California.)
+The financial impact for the loss of these intrinsic firearm parts would be substantial, as plaintiffs will demonstrate at trial.